NeneWang/docs/jou-project/ddengine.md

 - Crete the `auto_is_start` method on parent methods.
-- Then also auto `is_start` has to be trickled down into remainder of checking for
+- Then also auto `is_start` has to be trickled down into remainder of checking for Timeslots. so that the timeslot knows if itself is a start.
+- All salesforce and emails integrations are technically starts.
+- Also